submarines-and/vakta/README.md

 #  Vakta
-Small util that notifies you when your mac switches between integrated and dedicated graphics.
+App that notifies you when your Mac switches between integrated and dedicated graphics.
 Only tested for my setup, so usage results for you might vary.

+## Usage
+1) Build with XCODE
+2) Run whatever it spits out.